Ratio of Debt-to-Income

-Your ratio of debt to income is a tool lenders use to calculate how much of your income can be used for a monthly home loan payment after you have met your various other monthly debt payments.
+The ratio of debt to income is a tool lenders use to determine how much of your income is available for your monthly home loan payment after all your other recurring debt obligations are met.

-The first number is how much (by percent) of your gross monthly income that can be spent on housing costs.
-This ratio is figured on your total payment, including homeowners' insurance, homeowners' dues, Private Mortgage Insurance - everything that constitutes the full payment.
+For these ratios, the first number is how much (by percent) of your gross monthly income that can go toward housing costs.
+This ratio is figured on your total payment, including homeowners' insurance, homeowners' dues, Private Mortgage Insurance - everything that constitutes the payment.

-The second number in the ratio is what percent of your gross income every month that can be applied to housing costs and recurring debt together.
-Recurring debt includes vehicle payments, child support and monthly credit card payments.
+The second number is what percent of your gross income every month which can be spent on housing expenses and recurring debt together.
+For purposes of this ratio, debt includes credit card payments, vehicle loans, child support, and the like.

 Examples: